 For maximum staying, the false nails require strong adhesive nail glue.
 Thus, a Mani kit must contain a reasonable and good quality nail glue that keeps the charm of the false nails in the long run.

 Nail glues with wide range of adhesive power are available in the markets.
-They have a quick drying power and superior adhesion for providing charms to the false accessories.
+Just like gel nail polish, nail glues have a quick drying power and superior adhesion for providing charms to the false accessories.

 Nail glue is attributed the title of Super glue or Crazy glue.
 It is also known as “Cyanoacrylate adhesive” or “CA”.
 This crazy glue sticks the artificial nails permanently for weeks.